sparker888/wri-case-study/src/app/page.md

 ![The Team!](/images/wrs-seattle.png)

 I'm honored to be working with the talented [WRS Team](https://sparker888.com/articles/joining-forces-with-wheel-rail-seminars).
-While I served as the project producer, it was the combined efforts of the WRS team and Web designer Randy Karey, who led the new design direction of the website, that made it all possible.
-Working with true professionals made all the difference because I knew the bigger picture was covered when I turned my attention to implementing the design as the developer to create the final WRI 2024 online experience.
+While I served as the project producer, it was the combined efforts of President Gordon Bachinsky, Director of Operations Brandon Koenig, Director of Marketing & Events Erica Koenig, and Web Designer Randy Karey that made it all possible.
+I also work peripherally with Bob Tuzic, Executive Program Director, who has played a huge role in the program's success.
+He and his son, Jeff Tuzic, communicate amazing engineering stories within the community on their partner website, [Interface Journal](https://interface-journal.com), which is highlighted on all WRI websites.

 ---

 ## What is the WRI Conference?

 ![WRI VIPs](/images/wri-team.png)

+Gordon Bachinsky, Kevin Oldknow, Bob Tuzik, and Richard Stock

 The Wheel Rail Interaction conference was created and built on the idea that the rail industry can only make progress in solving its most difficult challenges, and becoming the best version of itself, if there is free and open communication across the boundaries of traditional organizational silos.